szhang32/PIDFE/README.md

         <-p refP> defines the consensus P-element sequence.

     Optional arguments:
         [-i inDir] is the directory containing paired-end read, i.e., *_R1.fastq and *_R2.fastq.
 Asterisk(*) can represent zero or any number of characters.
-Default: current working directoary"
+Default: current working directoary
         [-o output] is the output file name.
-Default: p_insertions.txt"
+Default: p_insertions.txt